petronetto/php-debug/README.md

 docker-compose up -d
 ```

-Optionaly you can build the container insteade use my build image, simply uncomment the `build` line in `docker-compose.yml` and run `docker-compose build`.
+Optionaly you can build the container instead use my image, simply uncomment the `build` line in `docker-compose.yml` and run `docker-compose build`.

 ## IDE/Editor configuration